Feline Infectious Peritonitis (FIP)

 3) healthy cats of any age from bloodlines that have been so far free of FIP.
 “Any age” includes cats five years and older.

 Please complete the FIP questionnaire, and send in DNA samples where possible.
 Please attach as much documentation as possible on cats that have died of FIP.
 Necropsies at U. C. Davis will be free to anyone bringing in a cat or kitten on a special appointment for confirmation of FIP and/or euthanasia.
 You will be charged only for a regular visit and for any further tests that might be indicated (tests, if any, will be kept to a minimum and per your approval).
 However, we need to be notified before your appointment so that proper preparations can be made.
-If you have a cat that you want to bring in to be evaluated or euthanized, please call (530) 752-1393 and ask for Mary Green in Community Services.
+If you have a cat that you want to bring in to be evaluated or euthanized, please make an appointment with the Community Medicine service (530-752-9811).

 Please be assured that your answers will be kept in the strictest confidence.
 Each breeder or individual submitting samples will be assigned a unique case number that will be used for the study, with names kept confidential.
 If we are successful in identifying genetic markers for susceptibility or resistance to FIP, breeders who have contributed samples to this phase of the research will have first opportunity to participate in a subsequent genetic control program.